mmqnym/quickcerts/README.md

 > SDK & Example

-您可於 `path_to_qcs/sdk` 查看 SDK 以及使用範例，目前支援 Python, TypeScript, Golang。
+You can check the SDK and usage examples at `path_to_qcs/sdk`.
+Currently supports Python, TypeScript, Golang.

 - ### Python